 #2 Gather up all your financial records

-The next thing to do, after getting in touch with a proficient lawyer is, gathering up all your documents that define your past and prevent financial standing.
+The next thing to do, after getting in touch with a proficient lawyer is, to gather up all your documents that define your past and prevent financial standing.
 They can be:

 - Annuity funds.